MakiniMakini/Restaurant/README.md

 # base-restaurant

 This project was built with Turbo 360.
-To learn more, click here: https://www.turbo360.co
+To learn more, click here: https://www.turbo360.co .
+This is a basic restaurant.
+Imaginary Name: Marini

 ## Instructions
 After cloning into repo, cd to project root directory and install dependencies: